 Our network providers bill the plan directly for your covered services and drugs - you should not receive a bill for covered services or drugs.
-If you get a bill for the full cost of medical care or drugs you have received, you should send this bill to us so that we can pay it.
+If you get a bill for medical care or drugs you have received, you should send this bill to us so that we can pay it.
 When you send us the bill, we will look at the bill and decide whether the services and drugs should be covered.
 If we decide they should be covered, we will pay the provider directly.

 If you have already paid for a Medicare service or item covered by the plan, you can ask our plan to pay you back (paying you back is often called reimbursing you).
-It is your right to be paid back by our plan whenever you've paid more than your share of the cost for medical services or drugs that are covered by our plan.
+It is your right to be paid back by our plan whenever you've paid for medical services or drugs that are covered by our plan.
 There may be deadlines that you must meet to get paid back.
 Please see Section 2 of this chapter.
 When you send us a bill you have already paid, we will look at the bill and decide whether the services or drugs should be covered.
 If we decide they should be covered, we will pay you back for the services or drugs.